Surreal oil painting herons flight – The Birth of Vision

 Ready to deploy

-Surreal oil painting herons flight was inspired from the series “Dancing with Joy” 1 & 2.
+Surreal oil painting herons flight was inspired by the series “Dancing with Joy” 1 & 2.

 While videoing friends windsurfing at Rangiputa, Kari Kari Peninsula, Northland, New Zealand I heard strong guttural sounds of Herons cavorting in the sky above me.
 My dedication to videoing the boys and their toys was challenged.
 Looking above the Macrocarpa trees I observed Heron’s fantastic antics and realized I had to tell a story.